Stray Cat & Wolf

 Stray Cat & Wolf (野良猫と狼, Noraneko to Ōkami) is a Japanese manga series written and illustrated by Mitsubachi Miyuki.
 It began serialization in Hakusensha's shōjo manga magazine The Hana to Yume in July 2019.

+Synopsis

+After losing her parents, Tamaki Mishina moves to Tokyo in order to go to high school, and later gets kicked out of the school's dormitory.
+Now homeless, she wakes up in the apartment of the musician Rou, and takes accommodation.
+Rou, however is not pleased, and tries to kick her out due to his belief that boys and girls should not share the same room.

 Publication

 Written and illustrated by Mitsubachi Miyuki, Stray Cat & Wolf began serialization in Hakusensha's shōjo manga magazine The Hana to Yume on July 25, 2019.
-Its chapters have been collected into six tankōbon volumes as of July 2025.
+Its chapters have been collected into seven tankōbon volumes as of July 2026.

 During their panel at Sakura-Con 2023, Yen Press announced that they had licensed the series for English publication beginning in Q4 2023.